Saturday 17 January 2026

 Tablet PC Input Service

-📋 How to Disable a Service - Step by Step
+📋 How to Disable a Service – Step by Step (Safe Guide)

-Step 1: Press the keys at the same time Windows + R on the keyboard
+Step 1: Press the keys at the same time Windows + R on the keyboard.

-Step 2: In the window that opens, write services.msc and press Enter
+Step 2: In the window that opens, write services.msc and press Enter.

-Step 4: Double-click on the service name.
+Step 4: Double-click the service you want to modify.

-Step 5: In the "Startup type" field, select "Disabled" (Disabled) or "Manual" (Manual)
+Step 5: In the "Startup type" (Startup type), select "Disabled" ή "Manual".

-💡 Tip: If you are unsure, select "Manual" instead of "Disabled."
-This way the service will not start automatically, but can be started when needed by a program that needs it.
+💡 Tip: If you are not sure about a service, go for it.
+"Manual"This way it will not start automatically, but will only be activated when a program needs it.

 🔍 Additional Tips for Faster Windows: